gopinathsjsu/team-project-2024849-mindbogglers/README.md

 Our application is deployed on AWS with the following components:
 - EC2 instances in an auto-scaling group
 - Elastic Load Balancer for traffic distribution
-- RDS for MySQL database hosting
+- RDS for SQLite database hosting
-- S3 for static content storage
 - CloudFront for content delivery